latticelabs/Mitty-deprecated-/Readme.md

     ...      }
     ...  }, open('TEST-DATA/mutations2.json','w'), indent=2)

 (Note that you can leave out parameters.
-In general programs in Mitty will fill out missing parameters with defaults.
+In general, programs in Mitty will fill out missing parameters with defaults.
 In this case we left out the `het_rng_seed` but `phet=0.0` means that we don't need that anyway.)

 Let's take a look at the resulting VCF file: